Main Website

 Also read: Zero state: A crucial but overlooked element of mobile app design

-• Never fall away from the color scheme – Every screen must follow the same color scheme.
+• Never sidestep the color scheme: Every screen must follow the same color scheme.
 Not doing so confuses the users and disrupts the overall experience of using an app.

 Step #5 – Work with developers to establish design viability